How much equity can I release from my home?

 How much equity can I release from my home? main image

-• Your age – the maximum percentage you can release will be based on the age of the youngest homeowner.
-Typically the older you are, the more equity you can release.
+Your age – the maximum percentage you can release will be based on the age of the youngest homeowner.
+Typically, the older you are, the more equity you can release.

-• Your health – if you have any underlying health conditions, you may qualify for a higher loan to value with medically enhanced equity release.
+Your health – if you have any underlying health conditions, you may qualify for a higher loan to value with medically enhanced equity release.
 Basically, if a lender thinks you will live a shorter than average life, they will treat you as an older person.
 This means you will qualify for a higher percentage of equity release.

-• The type of property – Some lenders may offer a higher loan to value on houses rather than flats and the property must be of standard construction.
+Your property – the higher the property value, the more you can borrow.
+Also, some lenders may offer a higher loan to value on houses rather than flats and the property must be of standard construction.
+In addition, the condition of your property is important to the lender too, as they want to be certain your property will sell to repay the loan.

 Examples of how much equity you could release